mvconsbruch/Alg1/README.md

 # Exercise Sessions in Algebra 1
 ##### Tuesdays 10-12 (Room 0.007), Summer term 2023, Uni Bonn

+## News
+03.07.2023: I am sick and the exercise session tomorrow is transferred to zoom.
+You can join using the [invitational link](https://uni-bonn.zoom.us/j/61231073646?pwd=VWNkNzN3MjRwMjM5M2hOTUE1ejJIUT09).

 ## Solutions to the exercise sheets
 Warning: These are non-official, there might be errors.
 If you find errors, feel free to write me :)